sukhik/fybr/src/pages/blog/post4/index.md

 ---
-title: 'Is Paring Back is the New Having Shit?'
+title: 'Is Paring Back the New Having Shit?'
 date: '2020-06-13'
 ---
 What is the meaning of life?
 Who am I?